LegumeFederation/cvitjs/README.md

 **heat_colors**          Colors to use for scale (heat map only): redgreen or
                          grayscale.
 **min**                  Minimum value for a set of measure glyphs.
 If > actual
-                         minimum value in the data this will be adjusted accordingly in the code.
+                         minimum value in the _viewData this will be adjusted accordingly in the code.
 Only applies to measures.
 **max**                  Maximum value for a set of measure glyphs.
 If < actual
-                         maximum value in the data this will be adjusted accordingly in the code.
+                         maximum value in the _viewData this will be adjusted accordingly in the code.
 Only applies to measures.
 **max_distance**         Maximim distance to draw a distance measure.
 **hist_perc**            Percentage of distance between chromosomes to fill with